• Skip to primary navigation

 National Agricultural Center and Hall of FameKansas City

 Agriculture touches the lives of every living person.
-The food we eat, the clothes we wear, the way of life that developed the values, economy, and culture of our nation all find root in agriculture.
+The food we eat, the clothes we wear, and the way of life that developed the values, economy, and culture of our nation all find roots in agriculture.
 Yet, today, few people understand or appreciate agriculture as the dynamic and pervasive force that has shaped our nation's past and that will shape the world's future.
-To awaken people to the importance of agriculture and help them understand and appreciate its influence, agribusiness leaders of the 1950's, in Kansas City and throughout the country, envisioned the creation of the nation's premier center for agriculture.
+To awaken people to the importance of agriculture and help them understand and appreciate its influence, agribusiness leaders of the 1950s, in Kansas City and throughout the country, envisioned the creation of the nation's premier center for agriculture.
 To this end, the focus of the proposed institution would be the American farmer and farming and would include not only the rural heritage which has been so influential in shaping America, but also the science and technology of farming that are shaping our world of tomorrow.

 Wyandotte County Historical MuseumKansas City